The Best Dill Cultivars for all Your Needs

 Greensleeves Dill (Anethum graveolens 'Green Sleeves') Grows to 18" tall.
 This slow bolting dill is dark green, compact and has the potential for a long harvest time.

-Best Dill Cultivar for a Long Harvest
+Best Dill Cultivars for a Long Harvest

 Hercules Dill (Anethum graveolens 'Hercules') Hercules grows slowly and resists bolting for an extended harvest.
 Height tops out at about 35 inches.